scuzzydude/asimov/asimov.md

 ### Die Hard 7 -- Leonardo's Revenge

-This film occurs in a more evolved society where genius is valued above property.
+This film occurs in a more evolved society where genius is valued over property.

 The first three quarters of the movie is the same, Leonardo Da Vinci appears in Bruce's dream, leaves him waking to the thought, "All the paintings in the world are not worth one single human life."